defi-wonderland/opUSDC/README.md

 ### Tips For Verifying

 - Remember to set the EVM version to `paris` when verifying the contracts.
+- Remember to add the `--via-ir` version if you compiled the contracts with the optimized flag and you're verifying them through the CLI.
 - If you are verifying manually through a block explorer UI, you can choose a single Soldiity file option and use `forge flatten <contract_name> > <flattened_contract_name>` to get the flattened contract and avoid having to upload multiple Solidity files.

 ## Migrating to Native USDC